Logistics – the Key to Success!

 Additionally, certification of proficiency in English (e. g.
 IELTS 6.5, a TOEFL score of at least 600 (pbT) / 80 (ibT), or other verification (for instance, via an interview) is required.
 This requirement is waived for students from countries where English is the official language of education.

 Important information: Please verify the specific visa deadlines for your country for beginning studies in Germany.
-You will only be able to enrol at the university if you have a visa valid for study in Germany.
+You will only be able to enrol at our university of Applied Sciences if you have a visa valid for study in Germany.
 Please contact the German embassy in your home country to obtain the specific deadlines.

 |Tuition and Fees||680,00 € per month plus a one-time registration fee of 750,00 € for students from non-EU countries.
 Please note: Non EU-citizens will be asked to pay the full amount of tuition and fees in advance.|